isomerpages/govtech-gobusiness-main/_run-and-grow/intellectual-property/types-of-ia-ip-services.md

 ## Types of IA/IP Services

-There are many intangible assets (IA) and intellectual property (IP) services business will require as it innovate, transform, and grow.
+There are many intangible assets (IA) and intellectual property (IP) services a business will require as it innovates, transforms, and grows.

 GoBusiness IP Grow features 20 IA/IP services grouped into 4 key categories.
 Click on each IA/IP service to view a list of service providers.